azerothcore/acore-cms/docs/README.md

 $ npm run docker:start
 ```

-Now you can see the website in [http://localhost:81/](http://localhost:81/).
+Now you can see the website in [http://localhost:80/](http://localhost:80/).

+Make sure that your port 80 is not already used by another service like Apache2, nginx etc.

-If you want to change the port, you can change it from `.env` through the parameter `DOCKER_PORT`.
+If you want to change the port, you can change it from `.env` through the parameter `DOCKER_HTTP_PORTS` and `DOCKER_HTTPS_PORTS`.

 Example:
 ```
-DOCKER_PORT=80
+DOCKER_HTTP_PORTS=8080:80
+DOCKER_HTTPS_PORTS=443:443
 ```

-Be sure that your port 80 is not already used by another service like Apache2, nginx etc.
+The env variables above are used to configure the ports within the docker-compose file.
+To understand how port configurations work in docker-compose, please take a look at the [official documentation](https://github.com/compose-spec/compose-spec/blob/master/spec.md#ports)

-Note: if you change this after the wordpress installation remember to change also the siteurl and related wordpress parameters in `wp_options` table.
+**Note**: if you change this after the wordpress installation remember to change also the siteurl and related wordpress parameters in `wp_options` table.

 **WARNING: if you run this in production, comment the phpmyadmin section in dcker-compose to not expose the phpmyadmin service to any user or change the mysql credentials**

+More info about docker-configuration are available below

 ### CLI commands available